[keith-snook.info]No Silicon Heaven then where do all the calculators go?

 ~ RIAA–1 Configuration Calculator ~

-Calculates the component values to make a passive 'lumped' or 'all in one' RIAA replay equalisation network of my type RIAA-1 as shown in this pdf and the schematic below ~ With R1 connected parallel to C1 the 4 terminal network can be used as a 2 terminal type which develops a voltage across it or current through it depending how it is driven and terminated
+Calculates the component values to make a passive 'lumped' or 'all in one' RIAA replay equalisation network of my type RIAA-1 as shown in this pdf and below ~ With R1 connected parallel to C1 the 4 terminal network can be used as a 2 terminal type which develops a voltage across it or current through it depending how it is driven and terminated

-Thus a single adjustment of R1 for the 4 terminal network can correct for both Rs and RL and is often required in practice where amplifiers have output loads and input bias resistors ~ It is also possible that the amplifier impedances are such that the calculated R1 does not need to be changed
+Thus a single adjustment of R1 for this network can correct for both Rs and RL and is often required in practice where amplifiers have significant output and/or input impedance ~ It is also possible that the impedances of amplifiers either side of the 4 terminal network are such that R1 does not need to be changed

 ƒ= Hz ƒ= Hz ƒ= Hz Calculated –3dB corner frequencies for each T